 During the last few years, the number of vegans has steadily increased in South Korea thanks to increased awareness of health and well-being.
-While many vegans have chosen their lifestyle because of ethnic reasons but some young consumers chose to mainly focus on eating healthy as now there is a wide range of restaurant meals, ready-to-eat packaged food and alternative meat around.
+While many vegans have chosen their lifestyle because of ethic reasons but some young consumers chose to mainly focus on eating healthy as now there is a wide range of restaurant meals, ready-to-eat packaged food and alternative meat around.

 Convenience stores and mega-marts were the first to quickly adapt to market trends.
 Convenience store franchises GS25 and CU, operated by BGF Retail, sell vegan menus that can be consumed on the go.
 In December 2021, retail giant Shinsegae's mega-mart wing Emart started selling plant-based alternative meat products at meat sections in 20 selected stores.